 - Guide for the Mui Wo to Pui O hike

-- Guide for the Mui Wo to Discovery Bay hike via The Trappist Haven Monastery
+- Guide for the Mui Wo to Discovery Bay Hike via The Trappist Haven Monastery

-- Guide for the Mui Wo to Discovery Bay hike via Lo Fu Tau Country Trail
+- Guide for the Mui Wo to Discovery Bay Hike via Lo Fu Tau Country Trail

 However, if you wish to stay within the confines of Silvermine Bay, there is another shorter hike to Man Kok Tsui that you can explore.